-scripts/pkgdep.sh script will automatically install the full set of dependencies required to build and develop SPDK.
+scripts/pkgdep.sh script will automatically install the bare minimum dependencies required to build SPDK.
+Use

 FreeBSD: Note: Make sure you have the matching kernel source in /usr/src/